Wang Jun (Pengzu): Consolidating Youzhou

 In 299, during Empress Jia's rule behind the curtains, she had the Crown Prince, Sima Yu, under house arrest in Xuchang.
 The following year, Wang Jun and the eunuch Sun Lü (孫慮) assisted her in poisoning Sima Yu.
 Wang Jun received the title General Who Pacifies The North and Imperial Inspector of Qingzhou.
 After a while, the court moved him to General Who Calms The Northern Frontiers and Chief Controller of Youzhou.
 While in Youzhou, Wang Jun sensed that civil war would soon ensue in northern China.
 Thus, he began initiating alliances with the neighbouring barbarian tribes to secure his position.
-He married his two daughters; one to the chieftain of the Xianbei Duan tribe, Duan Wuwuchen and another to the chieftain of the Xianbei Yuwen tribe, Sunuyan (素怒延).
+He married his two daughters; one to the chieftain of the Xianbei Duan tribe, Duan Wuwuchen and another to a general of the Xianbei Yuwen tribe, Sunuyan (素怒延).

 In 301, Emperor Hui of Jin's regent, Sima Lun, deposed Hui and declared himself emperor.
 The three princes, Sima Ying, Sima Yong and Sima Jiong, promptly began an alliance to restore Emperor Hui.
 Wang Jun remained neutral throughout the war and refused the send out his troops.
 He even confiscated letters from the coalition calling to arms in Youzhou to prevent anyone from joining them.
 Sima Ying was particularly frustrated at Wang Jun's actions and considered attacking him but decided not to due to more pressing issues.
 After overthrowing Sima Lun, Wang Jun received the office of General Who Secures the North.